net-lisias-ksph/Snacks/Snacks/bin/Debug/API.md

 ﻿# SnacksUtils

+# CheckBreathableAir

+This precondition checks to see if a kerbal or vessel is in an environemnt with breathable air, and matches it with the expected parameter.
+The vessel's celestial body must have an atmosphere with oxygen, and the vessel altitude must be between sea level and half the atmosphere height.
+Example definition: PRECONDITION { name = CheckBreathableAir mustExist = false }

+## Fields

+### mustExist
+Flag to indicate pressence (true) or absence (false) of the value to check.
+## Methods

+### Constructor
+Initializes a new instance of the class.
+> #### Parameters
+> **node:** A ConfigNode containing initialization parameters. parameters from the class also apply.

 # CheckSkillLevel

 This precondition checks to see if a kerbal's experience level matches the desired value and type of check to make.
 For instance you could check to see if a kerbal is above 3 stars.
 Example definition: PRECONDITION { name = CheckSkillLevel valueToCheck = 3 checkType = checkGreaterOrEqual //Default value }